tweaselORG/appstraction/README.md

 To use appstraction with a physical Android device, you need to enable USB debugging.
 You can do this by going to Settings -> System -> Developer options -> USB debugging.

-Some functions require the device to be rooted.
+Most functions require the device to be rooted.
 The steps to do this vary depending on the device.
 We recommend using [Magisk](https://topjohnwu.github.io/Magisk/).
-After you have rooted the device, you need to enable rooted debugging via Settings -> System -> Developer options -> Rooted debugging.
+After you have rooted the device, you need to allow `com.android.shell` to use super user privileges in Magisk.
+You can do this in the Magisk app and will be asked to do so the first time you run an analysis.
+Alternatively, you can also enable rooted debugging via Settings -> System -> Developer options -> Rooted debugging.
+However, this might not be available to you, depending on the distributuion of Android you run.
+Stock Android generally does not allow rooted debugging in production builds.

 ### Android emulator